Skin cancer prevention and early detection project

 Summary

-The skin cancer prevention and early detection project has three key elements to drive change.
+The skin cancer prevention and early detection project, developed by leading skin cancer researchers, has three key elements to drive change.

 Element 1 – Social marketing.
 Taking a state-wide approach and using paid and unpaid channels and targeted messages to encourage uptake of the five sun-safe behaviours and self-skin checks.